event-storm/event-storm/README.md

 # In memory event store

 **A tiny event store implementation with pure javascript.
-The library has no dependencies(`Zero Dependencies`).
-It works for Javascript's hoist environment(browser, backend, desktop).**
+The library has no dependencies(`Zero Dependencies`).**
 The library has a wrapper for:
 - [React](https://github.com/event-storm/react-event-storm)

 ## Motivation :blue_book:

 Mainly in modern applications, developers are facing problems to store data.
-Currently the community is using [Redux](https://redux.js.org/), [MobX](https://mobx.js.org/README.html), [overmind](https://overmindjs.org/), etc for this purpose. **As web-based applications are natively event-based, it'll be nice to have an event base store for the data**.
-The library is inspired by [Event store](https://en.wikipedia.org/wiki/Event_store) :bulb:.
+Currently the community is using [Redux](https://redux.js.org/), [MobX](https://mobx.js.org/README.html), [overmind](https://overmindjs.org/), etc for this purpose. **As web-based applications are natively event-based, it'll be nice to have an event-based store for the data**.
+This library is an implementation of event-based data storage inspired by [Event store](https://en.wikipedia.org/wiki/Event_store) :bulb:.
-It is called to create an in-memory event sourcing database conceptually near to the existing database.
+It is called to create an in-memory event sourcing storage.

+## What is the library focus?

+The main focus areas of the library are
+- performance
+- runtime optimizations
+- simple API
+- better development experience

+### Performance
 The above-mentioned libraries(and not only them) are using a **centralized concept of keeping the information**.
 What does this mean?
 When creating a store it is described as an object and also it corresponds to a single tree in the memory.